You’ll enjoy true seclusion in a wonderfully natural area of the Niagara Peninsula yet be minutes away from all the attractions Niagara has to offer.

 No matter what else you order, we always serve local seasonal fruit and home-made jams and jellies, yogurt and local honey.
 (Mom and I used to keep bees!)
 We are located in the Tender Fruit Belt of Canada aka The Banana Belt, so in season have local peaches, plums, apricots, cherries and in the autumn local apples and pears.
 We have our own organic pears and apples, which we pick that morning for your breakfast.
-And Cedar and I always pick fresh red currants, blackberries and raspberries from our garden for you.
+And doggy Willow and I always pick fresh red currants, blackberries and raspberries from our garden for you.
 We collect my favourite, the black raspberries in Niagara woodlands.

 Please pay full amount by cash or cheque upon arrival, no exceptions.